 Vegan mushroom pasta

-- 7 ounces egg-free tagliatelle or spaghetti, linguine, etc.
+- 9 ounces pasta egg-free tagliatelle, spaghetti, linguine, etc.

 - 16 ounces mushrooms a mix of white, brown, portobello, or other.
 Sliced or cut into chunks.